carbonplan/research/articles/carbon-removal-mechanisms/index.md

 For any given project, we use colors to highlight which stocks are involved and which fluxes are enhanced or blocked.
 We dim the others.

 These diagrams are meant to illustrate key concepts, but they deliberately over-simplify the underlying science.
 They do not depict the sizes of either stocks or fluxes.
-They only show the intervention at a fixed moment in time, obscuring the fact that any intervention causes feedbacks that dynamically affect other stocks and fluxes due to the interconnected nature of the carbon cycle.<Reference color={meta.color} data={sidenotes[3]}/> Nevertheless, they offer a simple way to distinguish different carbon removal mechanisms.
+They only show the intervention at a fixed moment in time, obscuring the fact that any intervention causes feedbacks that dynamically affect other stocks and fluxes due to the interconnected nature of the carbon cycle.<Cite id='keller.2018'/> Nevertheless, they offer a simple way to distinguish different carbon removal mechanisms.

 With this diagram in hand, let’s build our intuition by first stepping through examples involving engineered systems.